ibm-cloud-docs/vmwaresolutions/shared/shared_data_security.md

 VMware Solutions Shared supports data storage in the form of:

-* VMware vCloud Director virtual machine (VM) instances
+* VMware Cloud Director virtual machine (VM) instances
-* VMware vCloud Director customer media uploads
+* VMware Cloud Director customer media uploads
-* VMware vCloud Director customer templates
+* VMware Cloud Director customer templates
-* VMware vCloud Director independent disks
+* VMware Cloud Director independent disks
 * Veeam® backups

-All VMware vCloud Director data is stored in multitenant datastores where the datastores are secured by vCloud Director.
-A significant portion of vCloud Director security, especially in protecting cloud tenants from internal threats, comes from the security of the underlying virtualization layer.
-This includes VMware vSphere®, the additional security of vCloud Director, and the security of the ESXi™ hosts themselves.
-The vCloud Director abstraction separates different organizations from each other.
+All VMware Cloud Director data is stored in multitenant datastores where the datastores are secured by VMware Cloud Director.
+A significant portion of VMware Cloud Director security, especially in protecting cloud tenants from internal threats, comes from the security of the underlying virtualization layer.
+This includes VMware vSphere®, the additional security of VMware Cloud Director, and the security of the ESXi™ hosts themselves.
+The VMware Cloud Director abstraction separates different organizations from each other.
 Different organizations cannot modify or see each other's organizations data at rest or data in motion.

-VMware vCloud Director data storage uses {{site.data.keyword.cloud_notm}} Infrastructure Endurance File Storage, which is encrypted at rest to Endurance File Storage specifications.
-When VMware vCloud Director data is deleted, it becomes available for reallocation where it is then zeroed out and instantiated for the next use case.
+VMware Cloud Director data storage uses {{site.data.keyword.cloud_notm}} Infrastructure Endurance File Storage, which is encrypted at rest to Endurance File Storage specifications.
+When VMware Cloud Director data is deleted, it becomes available for reallocation where it is then zeroed out and instantiated for the next use case.

 Veeam service backups are to both {{site.data.keyword.cloud_notm}} Infrastructure Endurance File Storage and Cloud Object Storage for longer term storage.
-When the first VMware Solutions Shared virtual data center is created, a unique encryption key is generated for each customer organization and used to encrypt all Veeam backups for that specific customer's organization.
+When the first VMware Solutions Shared virtual data center is created, a unique encryption key is generated for each customer organization.
+It is used to encrypt all Veeam backups for that specific customer's organization.
 The encryption key is not stored and is unavailable to IBM.
-After the VMware vCloud Director Data Center is deleted, all backups are deleted and cannot be recovered.
+After the VMware Cloud Director Data Center is deleted, all backups are deleted, and cannot be recovered.

 ## High availability and disaster recovery
 {: #shared_data-ha-dr}